How to become a CPA without a degree in accounting: The non-traditional CPA Exam candidate

 As you explore how to become a CPA without a degree in accounting, you should also consider the other demands on your time.
 When students ask me about my work-life balance when I started out in public accounting, I answer that it was easy.
 When I started my career, I had relocated to Atlanta where I really didn’t know anybody.
 In other words, my life was pretty quiet and it was easy to meet my work commitments and have a great deal of discretionary time left over.

 Today, my life is a great deal different!
 With two young children, personal commitments and my ongoing professional commitments, work-life balance is a great deal more challenging.
 There is no possible way I could devote the time I did when I initially prepared for the exam given my life today.
-I would expect many non-traditional students to face similar challenges.
+I would expect many non-traditional students face similar challenges.
 One more time, you have to be realistic with how much time you can set aside each day, each week and each month for your studies.

-CPA for Non-Accounting Majors
+CPA for non-accounting majors

 The Bottom Line